Sega: Subsidiaries of Sega Corporation

 After the formation of Sega Group in 2015 and the founding of Sega Holdings, the former Sega Corporation was renamed Sega Games Co., Ltd. Under this structure, Sega Games was responsible for the home video game market and consumer development, while Sega Interactive Co., Ltd., comprised Sega's arcade game business.
 The two were consolidated in 2020, renamed as Sega Corporation, and Sega Group Corporation was formally absorbed into Sega Corporation in 2021.
 The company includes Sega Networks, which handles game development for smartphones.
 Sega Corporation develops and publishes games for major video game consoles and has not expressed interest in developing consoles again.
 According to former Sega Europe CEO Mike Brogan, "There is no future in selling hardware.
 In any market, through competition, the hardware eventually becomes a commodity ...
 If a company has to sell hardware then it should only be to leverage software, even if that means taking a hit on the hardware."

 Sega Fave Corporation, originally known as Yonezawa Toys and acquired by Sega in 1991, has created toys for children's franchises such as Oshare Majo: Love and Berry, Mushiking: King of the Beetles, Lilpri, Bakugan, Jewelpet, Rilu Rilu Fairilu, Dinosaur King, and Hero Bank.
 Products released in the West include the home planetarium Homestar and the robot dog iDog.
 The Homestar was released in 2005 and has been improved several times.
 Its newest model, Flux, was released in 2019.
 The series is developed by the Japanese inventor and entrepreneur Takayuki Ohira.
 As a recognized specialist for professional planetariums, he has received numerous innovation prizes and supplies large planetariums internationally with his company Megastar.
 Sega Toys also inherited the Sega Pico handheld system and produced Pico software.
-The company also develops and sells arcade games that were previously held under Sega until 2024.

 Since the late 1960s, Sega has been affiliated with operations of bowling alleys and arcades through its former Sega Entertainment Co., Ltd. subsidiary in Japan, as well as a number of other smaller regional subsidiaries in other countries.
 Initiatives to expand operations in other territories, such as the US, UK, France, Spain, and Taiwan, have been more short-lived, and following the 85.1% majority acquisition of Sega Entertainment's shares in November 2020 to mitigate losses caused by the COVID-19 pandemic, Sega's arcades in Japan since have been run under Genda Incorporated's Genda GiGO Entertainment division.
 Its DartsLive subsidiary creates electronic darts games, while Sega Logistics Service distributes and repairs arcade games.

 In 2015, Sega and Japanese advertising agency Hakuhodo formed a joint venture, Stories LLC, to create entertainment for film and TV.
 Stories LLC has exclusive licensing rights to adapt Sega properties into film and television, and has partnered with producers to develop series based on properties including Shinobi, Golden Axe, Virtua Fighter, The House of the Dead, and Crazy Taxi.